rhaulcy/wtp-eecs-2018/pset4/README.md

 # WTP CS Problem Set 4

+To get started, log into your Edmodo student account, find the post for Problem Set 4, and download the files.

 ### 1. Understanding Loops - `loops.py`
 For the following fragments of code, create a new file called `loops.py` and write what the output would be using comments for each of the examples below. **Do this *without* running the code.**